 Most teachers choose to include a permission slip at the bottom of the school trip letter for parents to fill out.

 This includes confirmation of the child’s details, trip details, confirmation of inclusion of the first deposit and confirmation of the contact details for the parent or guardian, along with their signature.

-You will need to be very clear about when you need to receive the permission slips and deposits by.
-And if there are limited places on the trip, make sure you make that clear and confirm how places will be allocated (e.g. on a first come, first served basis).
+And if there are limited places on the trip, make sure you make that clear and confirm how you’ll choose who gets to go (e.g. if it’s on a first-come, first-served basis).

 You should also let them know when your first parents’ evening will be arranged.
 And, if you’ve got a social media account for the trip where you will be sharing updates and information, now is a great time to let them know about that.

 How to write a school trip letter

 - Make sure all the important information about the trip is included